stapelberg/coronaqr/README.md

 ## Compliance

-This implementation passes the positive interoperability tests ✅ of multiple countries provided in the https://github.com/eu-digital-green-certificates/dgc-testdata/ repository.
+This implementation passes the positive and negative interoperability tests ✅ of multiple countries provided in the https://github.com/eu-digital-green-certificates/dgc-testdata/ repository.

-Implementing the negative tests are tracked in https://github.com/stapelberg/coronaqr/issues/2